thatandromeda/lc_site/about/project.md

 navigation_weight: 2
 ---

 Welcome to a novel way of exploring Library of Congress collections.
 I invite you to find your own questions and connections here, reflecting on what we can learn from Reconstruction about America.
+Do you have questions, comments, discoveries?
+Share them on social media with #SituatingUs.

 ## Why this project?
 As a librarian and software engineer, I'm interested in giving people new and engaging ways of interacting with cultural heritage collections using machine learning.
 If we had never seen a card catalog, what would we build?
 I'm particularly interested in facilitating interactions with library materials in contexts where traditional metadata is not available.